COVID-19, shootings: Is mass death now tolerated in America?

 Americans have always tolerated high rates of death and suffering — among certain segments of society.
-But the sheer numbers of deaths from preventable causes, and the apparent acceptance that no policy change is on the horizon, raises the question: Has mass death become accepted in America?
+But the sheer number of deaths from preventable causes and the apparent acceptance that no policy change is on the horizon raises the question: Has mass death become accepted in America?

 Certain communities have always borne the brunt of higher death rates in the United States.
-There are profound racial and class inequalities in the United States, and our tolerance of death is partly based on who is at risk, says Elizabeth Wrigley-Field, a sociology professor at the University of Minnesota who studies mortality.
+There are profound racial and class inequalities in the United States.
+Our tolerance of death is partly based on who is at risk, says Elizabeth Wrigley-Field, a sociology professor at the University of Minnesota who studies mortality.

 “Some people’s deaths matter a lot more than others,” she laments.
 “And I think that’s what we’re seeing in this really brutal way with this coincidence of timing.”